The Design Village

 Iterative Design Project

-Project-based course focussed on concept iterations and idea development through intense making and rapid prototyping, helping students learn to translate their space and interior design concepts from paper to tangible, material form.
+Project-based course focussed on concept iterations and idea development through intense making and rapid prototyping, helping students learn to translate their product and industrial design concepts from paper to tangible, material form.

 4